w3f/polkadot-wiki/docs/learn/learn-guides-coretime-parachains.md

 ## Register Parachain State and Code

-:::warning Deposit is fixed at the maximum amount for registering a parathread!
+:::info Deposit requirements for registering a parachain

 Due to the reasons [discussed here](https://github.com/paritytech/polkadot-sdk/pull/2372), instead of the usual per-byte method of charging for storing validation and genesis code upon registration,